iwanders/cbor/README.md

 - `std::int64_t`: Serializes into 32 bit integer if value allows.
 - `const char*`: Serializes into a cbor text string (utf-8).
 - `nullptr_t`: Serializes into cbor `null` value.
-- `float`: Always 4 byte float.
-Doubles cannot be read into floats and vice versa.
+- `float`: Will be serialized into short float if exact.
+Can be read into a double.
-- `double`: Always 8 byte double.
-Doubles cannot be read into floats and vice versa.
+- `double`: Will be serialized into single precision float if exact, or short precision float if exact.
+Cannot be read into a float as precision is never degraded during (de)serialization.
 - `d[N]`: Any C style array is serialized as a cbor array of `N` long, deserialization requires fixed length array.

 Supported STL containers: